CUHK-AIM-Group/MedSAM-Agent/README.md

 ## 🚀Overview
 In this work, we propose MedSAM-Agent, a framework that reformulates interactive segmentation as a multi-step autonomous decision-making process.
 First, we introduce a hybrid prompting strategy for expert-curated trajectory generation, enabling the model to internalize human-like decision heuristics and adaptive refinement strategies.
 Furthermore, we develop a two-stage training pipeline that integrates multi-turn, end-to-end outcome verification with a clinical-fidelity process reward design to promote interaction parsimony and decision efficiency.
 ![Main](assets/main.gif)

 ### ✨ Todo List
-- [] Release the SFT and RL dataset for MedSAM-Agent.
+- [ ] Release the SFT and RL dataset for MedSAM-Agent.
-- [] Release the code of trajectory generation.
+- [ ] Release the code of trajectory generation.
-- [x] Release the paper, model and base code for MedSAM-Agent.
+- [x] Release the paper, model and the base code for MedSAM-Agent.

 ## Environment Setup
 * We use python 3.11/CUDA 12.9/torch 2.8.0 for implementation.